-Area of audit Findings Audit impact Completeness of expenditure We tested a sample of payments made in April and May 2019 in order to identify if payments relating to 2018/19 expenditure had been appropriately accrued.
-Initially we identified two items from our sample which had not been accrued, we extended our sample further and identified a further item that had not been accrued.
-Our work to evaluate the impact and any additional testing required is still in progress.
-We have raised an action plan point regarding controls around invoice accruals.
+As part of our planned audit testing, we tested a sample of payments made in April and May 2019 in order to identify if payments relating to 2018/19 expenditure had been appropriately accrued.
+We identified a number of items which had not been accrued, we extended our sample further and identified a further item that had not been accrued.

 We raised a similar point in 2017/18 about Waste accruals and it may be indicative of wider weaknesses in the Council's arrangements for the controls over accruals of income and expenditure.